 - Which policy options are likely to encourage sustainable growth in renewable energy supply?

 Grid Integration Studies

 As renewable energy market penetration grows, understanding the impact of centralized or distributed solar and wind technologies on the power grid becomes increasingly important for ensuring reliable and economical operations.
-Having played a central role in many influential grid integration studies such as the Eastern Wind Integration and Transmission Study (EWITS) for NREL and the Oahu Wind Integration Study (OWIS), AWS Truepower has the expertise and experience to help your organization address such issues as:
+Having played a central role in many influential grid integration studies such as the Eastern Wind Integration and Transmission Study (EWITS) for NREL and the Oahu Wind Integration Study (OWIS), UL has the expertise and experience to help your organization address such issues as:

 - The cost and reliability tradeoffs between building solar and wind plants close to the demand or farther away where the resource may be better.

 - The impact of geographic diversity on the aggregate variability of solar and wind generation, as well as on the associated requirements for generating reserves, storage, and other services.

 - The impact of variable wind and solar generation on reserve requirements at different time scales (from seconds to hours).

 - A comparative assessment of the reliability and cost impacts of offshore and onshore wind projects.

 - Transmission requirements to support high market penetration of wind and solar energy.